russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 6. Be Here Now by Baba Ram Dass

-Jobs’ enthusiasm for Eastern spirituality was a defining aspect of his worldview, and Be Here Now is another seminal text that helped to popularize Yoga and meditation in the West.
-This book describes one man’s transformation upon his acceptance of the principles of Yoga and gives a modern restatement of the importance of the spiritual side of human nature.
-Ram Dass, an American-born academic who had a spiritual awakening after experimenting with LSD and inspired Jobs to visit India.
+Jobs' enthusiasm for Eastern spirituality was a defining aspect of his worldview, and Be Here Now is another seminal text that helped to popularize Yoga and meditation in the West.
+This book describes one man's transformation upon his acceptance of the principles of Yoga and gives a modern restatement of the importance of the spiritual side of human nature.
+Ram Dass, an American-born academic, had a spiritual awakening after experimenting with LSD and inspired Jobs to visit India.

 Isaacson writes that this book was one of the most profound texts on spirituality and enlightenment in Jobs' life.
 He says Be Here Now transformed Jobs and many of his friends.